49 Different Types of Snakes in Florida

 These non-venomous types of snakes in Florida often reach lengths of 24 to 30 inches (60 to 76 cm).

-Only the westernmost portion of the Panhandle region is home to these snakes, primarily in the basins of the Choctawhatchee, Escambia, and Yellow Rivers.
+These snakes live only in the westernmost portion of the Panhandle region, primarily in the basins of the Choctawhatchee, Escambia, and Yellow Rivers.

 34. Striped Swamp Snake